aniket-04/Conquer_js/README.md

 ## 2. Execution Context

 An execution context is a container that holds variables and functions as they're executed.
-There are three types of execution context in JavaScript: global, function, and eval.
+There are `3` types of execution context in JavaScript: global, function, and eval.
 Each execution context has a `scope chain` and a `this` value.

-It consists of two parts: the `lexical environment` and the `variable environment`.
+It consists of `2` parts: the `lexical environment` and the `variable environment`.

 The lexical environment is a specification term that refers to the environment in which the code is written.
 It includes all the variables and functions that are in scope at the point where the code is written, and it is determined by the lexical structure of the code.